-The article underneath has been published in the daily newspaper Hillsdale Daily News, of Hillsdale, Michigan, USA, on March 23, 1966.
+This article was published in the daily newspaper Hillsdale Daily News, of Hillsdale, Michigan, USA, on March 23, 1966.

 Also check other files on the Michigan 1966 swamp gas story.